dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 ### Live Build

 BuildCheck will run as part of the build and execute [inbox analyzers](#inbox-analyzers) and [custom analyzers](#acquisition-of-custom-analyzers) based on the [configuration](#configuration).
-Users will have an option to completely opt-out from BuildCheck to run via commandline switch.
+Users will have an option to completely opt-out from BuildCheck to run via an MSBuild property (could be set in a project file or passed on the commandline).

 Findings - reports - of analyzers will be output as build messages/warnings/errors, and the message/warnings/error code should help distinguish BuildCheck produced reports from regular build errors/warnings.